lottelaan98/KnowledgeAndDataEngineering/README.md

 Note:<br />
 A set of additional queries that were implemented but not used in the final deliverable can be found under: <br />
 querying/ImplementedQueries/ <br />
-This directory contains a Colab notebook and the corresponding TTL version used when developing these queries.
+This directory contains a Colab Νotebook with all the queries that were created and the corresponding ttl file (older version) used when developing them.